Article

 | 9 min read

-If your self-assessment tax bill is unexpectedly high, there is usually nothing that can be done for the tax year you are currently reporting for, but you can often take action to reduce your liability going forward.
+If your self-assessment tax bill is unexpectedly high there is usually nothing that can be done for the tax year you are currently reporting for, but you can often take action to reduce your liability going forward.

 It could make a big difference to do so as the tax screw has tightened in recent years.
-A range of tax allowances remains at current levels for longer.
+A range of tax allowances remain at current levels for longer.
 This means wage growth and investment or property gains put more people into higher tax rates as time goes on.
 In addition, there has been some cuts to tax allowances that affect those taking income or realising profits from their investments.

 How does self-assessment work?